angela-d/brain-dump/networking/openwrt-wifi-vlan.md

 - Run `/etc/init.d/firewall restart`
 - The rules are now in effect!

-Reboot the firewall by SSHing into the router and running `/etc/init.d/firewall restart` and try to access a device/IP on the forbidden VLAN.
+Try to access a device/IP on the forbidden VLAN.

 Done!